Tag Archive for: LPC

 I know your path is not always easy.
 I know you are intelligent, conscientious, and you have a big heart.
 I know you are courageous.
 Every time you take a step toward your goals, every time you speak up for yourself, every time you extend compassion to yourself or someone else, I applaud you.

-Part of me cries when my you cry.
+Part of me cries when you cry.
 Part of me aches when you feel stuck.
 Part of me wails my tigress roar when people mistreat you or neglect your needs.
 You are not alone.
 We are in this life together, connected through the web of humanity.

 My Transformational Journey: An Overview

-I knew I was playing too small in my life.
-I felt God prompting me to unfold more of my divine blueprint.
 Private counseling sessions were great, weekly groups were wonderful, but my biggest changes occurred at retreats because we had three full days to go deep.
 “Deep” is what I needed.

 What About You?

 Are you feeling an inner prompting to go deeper like I did?
-Do you have a sense that God designed a blue print uniquely for you, and you want to fulfill it?
+Do you have a sense that God designed a blueprint uniquely for you, and you want to fulfill it?
 Are you feeling the need to break out of the patterns that have kept you stuck?
-In my mind’s eye I see the picture of a chick tap, tap, tapping from the inside of the shell, and finally breaking it open.
+In my mind’s eye, I see the picture of a chick tap, tap, tapping from the inside of the shell, and finally breaking it open.
 It is the beginning of its new life.
-I really want this for you, and that’s why I am writing to you today.
-I want you to break free.

 To view the current list of Retreats, click here.